facebookarchive/Surround360/surround360_render/CALIBRATION.md

 </pre>

-NOTE: the --checkerboard_width and --checkerboard_height parameters should match the number of checkers in your printed target, and the --resize_width and --resize_height parameters should match the image resolution.
+NOTE: the --checkerboard_width and --checkerboard_height parameters should match the number of checkers in your printed target minus 1, and the --resize_width and --resize_height parameters should match the image resolution.
 Other parameters such as --checker_size and --sensor_width won't have any effect.

 * The output is a new file at ~/Desktop/intrinsic/my_intrinsic.xml.
 This is what you would pass to run_all.py for the --src_intrinsic_param_file argument.